 - 2. Improper software setup of the BMS resulting in not all cells being monitored While this is not a condition that would be expected in a production environment, if the BMS is not setup to monitor all cells, it cannot protect the battery pack correctly.
 For this case, the BMS features a total pack voltage sensor which can be constantly compared to the sum of all cell voltages to look for inconsistencies.
 If inconsistencies are detected, the BMS will set a fault code and go into a voltage fail safe mode (described later).
 The variance allowed is a user specifiable feature in the profile and can be disabled if used in a production environment where this feature is not necessary.
-The total pack voltage sensor is only accurate to within about 5% and may not always catch a single unpopulated cell, particularly if cell voltages are fairly low or if the maximum allowable variance is set high. - 3.
+The total pack voltage sensor is only accurate to within about 5% and will not likely catch a single unpopulated cell, particularly if cell voltages are fairly low or if the maximum allowable variance is set high. - 3.
 Loose / disconnected wire on pack voltage tap or internal voltage sensor fault Generally speaking, a loose or disconnected wire on the total pack voltage tap or a failure of the voltage sensor will cause a noticeable error in the total pack voltage sensor.
-As such, if the total pack voltage sensor is enabled and is reading 0 volts or if the reading varies significantly from the summed up cell voltages, an error code is set, and the BMS will go into a voltage fail safe mode unless the sensor is disabled since it cannot trust the voltage readings which are a critical part of the BMS's data collection system. - Loose / disconnected wire or failure of current sensor system The Orion Jr. BMS will enter into a current sensor fault if the actual current measured is greater than +/- 120% of the maximum rating of the current sensor.
-A current sensor fault will result in the BMS entering into a current sensor failsafe mode.
+As such, if the total pack voltage sensor is enabled and is reading 0 volts or if the reading varies significantly from the summed up cell voltages, an error code is set, and the BMS will go into a voltage fail safe mode unless the sensor is disabled since it cannot trust the voltage readings which are a critical part of the BMS's data collection system. - 4.
+Loose / disconnected wire or failure of current sensor system Most current sensor failures will be detected by the BMS and an error code will be set indicating that the BMS cannot trust the value from the current sensor.
+The sensors supplied with the Orion BMS are dual range sensors and the BMS can detect if just one of the 2 current sensors has failed.
+Most failures will result in the current sensor reading +/- 120% of the maximum value of the current sensor (for example, a 500A sensor might read -600A or +600A consistently.)
+If this happens or if the BMS detects an internal error, a current sensor code will be set and the BMS will enter a fail safe mode.
+The BMS will also enter into a current sensor fault if the actual current measured is greater than 120% of the maximum rating of the current sensor.

 The worst case scenario is if the current sensor malfunctions in a manner where values appear to be consistent but are incorrect, and the BMS cannot detect a failure.
-Such a failure could result from a high impedance or partially disconnected wire between the BMS and the current sensor or an incorrectly sized current sensor being used or selected in the BMS configuration.
-If a current sensor fault occurs, the BMS will continue to protect cells based on maximum and minimum cell voltages, but calculations based on current sensor values such as internal resistance, open cell voltages, state of charge, busbar compensation, and charge and discharge current limit values may become inaccurate.
+Such a failure could result from a high impedance or partially disconnected wire between the BMS and the current sensor.
+In this instance, the BMS will continue to protect cells based on maximum and minimum cell voltages, but calculations based on current sensor values such as internal resistance, open cell voltages, state of charge, and charge and discharge current limit values may become inaccurate.
 If additional redundancy is necessary for an application, an approach for increasing redundancy is to compare currents measured by the BMS with currents measured elsewhere such as at an inverter, load, or source.
 It should be noted that with a malfunctioning a current sensor, the BMS can still provide basic protection of the cells from over voltage and under voltage.
-As such, this failure mode will not cause the BMS it disable charge or discharge (although other related faults may).